CoreWeave

 EMail: parsec_user_email

-If a Parsec machine is assigned to an EMail that isn't part of the Team, the machine will be made available to them after they've been invited and accepted the invitation.
-If none of GroupId, UserId, or EMail is provided, the machine will be added to the Parsec Team unassigned.
+If a Parsec machine is assigned to an email that isn't part of the Team, they can access it after they've been invited and accepted the invitation.
+If GroupId, UserId, or Email are not provided, the machine gets added to the Parsec Team unassigned.

 For more information on Parsec Teams and where to obtain your enrollment key, please visit Parsec's documentation.